Asiya-Arif/Titanic-Analysis/README.md

 # Prodigy InfoTech task 02

-This is my task 02 Prodigy InfoTech Repository for the internship in Data Science.
+This is my task 02 Repository on data cleaning and exploratory data analysis (EDA) on Titanic dataset for the Prodigy InfoTech internship in Data Science.